Scaling and spatial intermittency of thermal dissipation in turbulent convection: Numerical Results

-\ee which agrees well with Eq.~(\ref{eq:D_T_ratio}).
-We plot this ratio in Fig.~\ref{fig:contribution}(c) for $\mathrm{Pr=1}$ and Fig.~\ref{fig:contribution}(d) for $\mathrm{Pr=100}$.
-Because of the prefactors in Eq.~(\ref{eq:DT_BL_Bk_Ratio_sim}), the ratio of the boundary layer and the bulk dissipation remains above unity, implying that the boundary layer dissipation is larger than the bulk dissipation.
+Because of the prefactors in Eq.~(\ref{eq:DT_BL_Bk_Ratio_sim}), the ratio of the boundary layer and the bulk dissipation remains above unity, implying that the boundary layer dissipation is larger than the bulk dissipation, although they are of the same order.
 As shown in Figs.~\ref{fig:contribution}(c) and \ref{fig:contribution}(d), the boundary layer dissipation is approximately 3-4 times greater than the bulk dissipation.
-This is unlike viscous dissipation, where the dissipation in the bulk is greater, albeit marginally, than that in the boundary layers~\cite{Bhattacharya:PF2018}.
+This is unlike viscous dissipation for $\mathrm{Pr=1}$, where the dissipation in the bulk is greater, albeit marginally, than that in the boundary layers~\cite{Bhattacharya:PF2018}.
+This is because while the temperature is fairly constant in the bulk (except for a few regions of localized plumes), the velocity in the bulk is not so, as illustrated in Fig.~\ref{fig:density}.
+Here, we show the temperature density plot superimposed with velocity vector plot on $x$-$z$ plane at $y=d/2$, for $\mathrm{Ra=10^8}$, $\mathrm{Pr=1}$.
+Clearly, the velocity fluctuations are large near the walls (just outside the viscous boundary layers) but small near the center.
+On the other hand, $T \approx 0.5$ in the bulk.
+Thus, the velocity gradients in the bulk are more pronounced than the temperature gradients; this results in stronger viscous dissipation compared to thermal dissipation in the bulk.
+However, one must note that for $\mathrm{Pr=100}$, the viscous boundary layers will occupy almost the entire volume; thus the viscous dissipation in the boundary layers will be dominant.
+Also, we need to carefully simulate low Pr convection to find out whether bulk or boundary layer dissipation dominates in this regime.

 The dominance of the total thermal dissipation in the boundary layers has been reported previously for convection in a slender cylindrical cell~\cite{Verzicco:JFM2003} and for two-dimensional convection~\cite{Zhang:JFM2017}.